 If you’re looking for a palatable recipe that is not high in sodium, you’ll want to consider the Canidae Pure Limited Ingredient Dry Dog Food.
 This recipe features wholesome ingredients, such as lamb, turkey meal, sweet potatoes, and peas.
 With high protein content and simple carbs, dog food promotes muscle nourishment and keeps your dog active and happy.

 This dog food also has micronutrients like minerals, vitamins, antioxidants, and probiotics for whole-body health.
-The formula is further fortified with omega fatty acids that promote skin and coat health.
-Because the recipe has limited ingredients, it completely eliminates corn, salt, wheat, soy, and other artificial additives.
+The formula provides omega fatty acids that promote skin and coat health.
+Because the recipe has limited ingredients, it eliminates corn, salt, wheat, soy, and other artificial additives.

 19. Nulo Freestyle Beef Grain-Free Recipe With Apples Freeze-Dried Raw Dog Food